 Limerick’s ‘Darkness into Light’ event will be taking place on Saturday 10th May 2014 and was launched in conjunction with Electric Ireland at the Clarion Hotel in Limerick city recently.

-The first Limerick ‘Darkness into Light’ campaign organized by Richard Lynch (ILOVELIMERICK.COM) back in 2010 was a great success.
+The first Limerick ‘Darkness into Light’ campaign organized by Richard Lynch back in 2010 was a great success.

 An estimated 30,000 people participated in the symbolic dawn walk across the country.